dvazqueb11/awesome-copilot-infra-team/README.md

 # awesome-copilot-infra

-A curated collection of GitHub Copilot agents, skills, prompts, and coding instructions built for the HSBC Infrastructure team.
+A curated collection of GitHub Copilot agents, skills, prompts, and coding instructions built for the Infrastructure team.
 This repository follows the GitHub awesome-copilot pattern, tailored specifically for teams working with Python and Ansible to automate cloud infrastructure provisioning, configuration management, and operational workflows.

 Use this repository as a Copilot CLI plugin to get purpose-built AI assistance that understands your team's standards, patterns, and toolchain.